design-ninja/thai-tm30-helper/PRIVACY.md

 # Privacy Policy for Thai TM30 Helper

-**Last updated:** December 26, 2025
+**Last updated:** December 29, 2025

 ## Overview

 Thai TM30 Helper is a browser extension that helps users auto-fill the Thai Immigration TM30 form.
-We are committed to protecting your privacy.
+We are committed to protecting your privacy and being transparent about data handling.

+## Data Controller Status

+**The developer of this extension is NOT a Data Controller or Data Processor.**

+Under the Personal Data Protection Act (PDPA) B.E.
+2562 (2019) of Thailand and similar data protection laws:
+- The **user** who enters personal data is the Data Controller
+- The developer has no access to, control over, or responsibility for personal data entered by users
+- All data processing decisions are made by the user, not the developer

 ## Data Collection